tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 Modern life increasingly isn't.

 Money is abstract.

 Work is abstract.

 Communities are abstract.

-Friendships are partially abstract.
+Friendships are partially abstract, kept alive through messages, reactions, and the occasional promise to meet up soon.

-Even identity has become strangely abstract.
+Even identity has become strangely abstract, split between who you are and who you appear to be.

 Sometimes it feels like we're floating above reality rather than standing inside it.